 The bases of David's ships are in the shape of a blunted pyramid, a design he developed for his first ship, the Coast Guard's "Eagle".
 The angles of the pyramid would be 23-1/2 degrees from 90 which equals the tilt of the earth and is a sound maritime figure.

-David began carving full-time at age 29, and at age 34 he opened a carving exhibit in the nearby village of Sugarcreek which is considered a tourist enclave in the heart of Ohio's Amish country.
+David began carving full-time at age 29, and in 1993 he opened a carving exhibit in the nearby village of Sugarcreek which is considered a tourist enclave in the heart of Ohio's Amish country.
 David found himself carving every day amidst interested visitors and groups from bus tours as well as the local schools.
-However, ten years after opening David had to make the painful decision to close the exhibit for the benefit of the long-term goal of the art project.

 David's evenings are devoted to his family and to a musical instrument parts business he started years ago.
 In addition he has become an expert in knowing the laws and regulations regarding the buying, selling and gifting of estate elephant tusks and ivory carvings in the US.

-David believes that his inborn interest and natural carving ability has resulted in an art collection that is highly educational in its conveyance of human history and progress.
-Of his creative abilities, David believes the words from the Bible would apply when Christ says, "Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven" (Matthew 5:16).
+David's inborn interest and natural carving ability has resulted in an art collection that is highly educational in its conveyance of human history and progress.
+Of his creative abilities, David believes the words apply when Christ said, "Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven" (Matthew 5:16).

 Stay informed with the latest news from David Warther Carvings, including details and tickets for all of the most up-to-date programs, workshops, events, and more.